raekinchen/raekinchen.github.io/README.md

-## My personal graphic design portfolio
+## Hi!
+Welcome to my personal graphic design portfolio

+I built this project from scratch over the period of a few months, simultaneously creating my brand identity, and building out case studies.
+It's made up of mostly HTML/CSS, with a tiny bit of javascript that I challenged myself to touch with a 10 foot poll.